shawnmckinney/py-fortress/doc/README-INSTALL.md

 # py-fortress Package Installation Guide

-Instructions to install the py-fortress package
+Instructions to install the py-fortress package from PYPI
 _____________________________________________________________________________
 ## Table of Contents
  * SECTION 1.
 Prerequisites